RC-open/RC_MapSlideshow/README.md

 System Requirement:

-1. Adobe Muse® 2015.1+
+1. Adobe Muse 2015.1+
-2. An Mapbox® account to create your own map with your style
+2. An Mapbox account to create your own map with your style

 Useful tools to generate and edit geojson
 1. Mapbox Dataset to creat and generate geojson file, but the generated file will lost the sequence by which you inpput the locations.
 However you can make your Dataset into a layer of your map here directly.